 The water consumed by our Group comes from municipal water supplies, there were no issues related to sourcing water.
-In order to cherish the precious water resources, the Group makes every effort to maximise the water resources used in its business operations.
-During the year, the Group has set a target for a year-on-year reduction of water consumed by 3-5%, in order to achieve waste reduction.
+In order to cherish the precious water resources, the Group makes every effort to maximize the water resources used in its business operations.
 The water we consume is mainly the domestic water used by employees.
-Therefore, our equipment management department is responsible for implementing water-saving policies and regulations of the Group, formulating the Group's water-saving measures and standards, and formulating water-saving action plan and assessment indicators for annual water-saving plan.
+Therefore, our equipment management department is responsible for implementing water-saving policies and regulations of the Group, formulating the Group's water-saving measures and standards, and formulating water- saving action plan and assessment indicators for annual water-saving plan.
 We issue assessment indicators and control plans for energy and water resources to the whole factory by means of a formal submission. factory, and put them in place by phases.